shrddr/opensmith/Readme.md

 * Main executable

 Building:
-VS 2015 solution and prebuilt Windows 7 dependencies included.
+VS 2015 solution and prebuilt dependencies included.
 Also comes with GCC makefile ([Ubuntu guide](Install.md)).
 MacOS should work too.

 Usage:
 Run setup first and select the fastest audio device.
 After that, run `opensmith songfile.psarc`.
 Add `-rhythm` parameter to play rhythm instead of lead, `-dx` to set difficulty x (0-30 depending on the song), `-f` to go fullscreen.
-You can use Ubisoft DLCs as well as custom DLCs (https://github.com/rscustom/rocksmith-custom-song-toolkit).
+You can use Ubisoft DLCs as well as custom DLCs (https://github.com/rscustom/rocksmith-custom-song-toolkit), PC/Mac format.